-- 76. That much is in any event apparent from the careful analysis in the officer's reports on both applications subject to appeal, which clearly underpin the Council's view that neither proposal is contrary to the thrust of Core Strategy Policy 19 or Local Plan Policy EN4.
+- 76. First, I am clear that, in essence, policy EN4 is driven by considerations of urban form rather than landscape protection, a point which the relevant witness for Appellant A, in response to my question on the point, did not dispute. - 77.
+Secondly, I set relatively little store by the submissions of Appellant B suggesting the fact that the emerging Neighbourhood Plan is contemplating housing in the same area of separation is of note.30 The scale and location of the proposal is not comparable, albeit the suggestion does tend to underline the general principle that the Area of Separation, as currently defined on the Local Plan Policies Map, is not necessarily intended to be inviolate. - 78.
+That much is in any event apparent from the careful analysis in the officer's reports on both applications subject to appeal, which clearly underpin the Council's view that neither proposal is contrary to the thrust of Core Strategy Policy 19 or Local Plan Policy EN4.
 The lack of conflict with the development plan in that respect concluded by the Council was reflected in the omission of reference to those policies in its decision notices.
-Whilst I set some store by the careful analysis undertaken, I do not entirely agree, however, with the overall conclusion. - 77.
+Whilst I set some store by the careful analysis undertaken, I do not entirely agree, however, with the overall conclusion. - 79.
 The parent Policy 19 in the Core Strategy is, according to the explanatory paragraph 10.14 of that document, concerned to maintain the openness of countryside in those parts of Central Lancashire where there are relatively small amounts of open countryside between settlements.
 Amongst other things, the policy is explicit that their identity and local distinctiveness is to be protected by the designation.
 Policy EN4 of the Local Plan interprets the intention of Policy 19 within the consequentially defined Areas of Separation within Preston in the following terms:-